-This topic describes how to use the SpringBatch framework and OceanBase Cloud to build an application for basic database operations, such as table creation, data insertion, and data query.
+This topic describes how to build an application by using the SpringBatch framework and OceanBase Cloud to perform basic operations such as creating tables, inserting data, and querying data.

 Download the java-oceanbase-springbatch sample project Prerequisites

-- You have registered an OceanBase Cloud account, and created a cluster instance and an Oracle-compatible tenant in OceanBase Cloud.
-For more information, see Create a cluster instance and Create a tenant.
+- You have registered an account on OceanBase Cloud, created an instance and an Oracle-compatible tenant.
+For more information, see Create an instance and Create a tenant.

 - You have installed IntelliJ IDEA.